 Medical assistants play a vital role in health care facilities across the country.
 As a result, the profession should experience an increase in job opportunities in the coming years – but that doesn’t mean there won’t be competition.
 What’s more, incomes for medical assistants can vary, with a $21,320 gap between the lowest and highest paid workers in 2022, according to the Bureau of Labor Statistics (BLS).
 So how can you increase your chances of landing a solid position and earning a higher salary?

 Earning your medical assistant certification online is one way to set yourself apart from other job candidates.
 Employers often pay more for trained professionals who have demonstrated their knowledge and expertise.
-The following guide walks through everything you need to know to earn your medical assistant certification online, from the types of certifications available to the entire exam process from start to finish.
+The following guide walks through everything you need to know to earn your medical assistant certification online, from the types of certifications available to how to crush the CMA exam (AAMA®).
 Take the next step toward medical assistant certification.